last-arg/twitch-pages/readme.md

     * No more page:
       * hide button? disable button?
       * Where to move focus? last item?
 Or keep focus on button if button is disabled not hidden
-    * Native disable option isn't good for accessibility.
+    * Native input disable attribute isn't good for accessibility.

 ## Resources